Unity3dAzure/AppServices/README.md

 # Azure Mobile Services for Unity3d
 For game developers looking to use Azure Mobile Services in their Unity3D project.

 The REST service implements [UnityRestClient](https://github.com/ProjectStratus/UnityRestClient) which uses the JsonFx plugin.
-Works in UnityEditor, iOS and Android.
+Runs in UnityEditor and works on iOS, Android and Windows.

 ## How to add MobileServices into Unity3d project
 1. [Download UnityRestClient](https://github.com/ProjectStratus/UnityRestClient/archive/master.zip)